Holmer Lake Primary School

 - Our children are academically and physically prepared for the next phase of their education, in Britain and the world.

-- Our children are taught age appropriate objectives to support them in achieving age expected standards.
+- Our children are taught age-appropriate objectives to support them in achieving age-related expectations.
 If they are not working at this level, they are well supported to ensure they are making progress from their starting point.